Education

 Description of standards and critical elements in the special education assessment process.
 Identification of test development principles and evaluation of standardized assessment instruments for special education decision-making.
 Description of responsibilities of assessment team members.
 Synthesis of assessment data.
 Application of scriptural principles to assessment in special education.

-Prerequisites: Major in special education k-12 academic behavioral strategist or minor in special education.
+Prerequisites: Major in special education k-12 academic behavioral strategist or elemenary and special education integrated major.
 Corequisites: Concurrent registration in SPD 354 and SPD 370 is required.
-Offered: See student's advisor for course rotation.
+Offered: Fall, Spring.

 SPD 318 • Foundations of Instructional Strategies for Students with Mild-Moderate Disabilities 4 Credits